mrochk/gym-hft/README.md

-# gym-hft
+# Gym HFT
-A Gym environment for training high-frequency trading agents (built on top of fastlob).
+A Gym environment for training high-frequency trading agents (built on top of [fastlob](https://github.com/mrochk/fastlob)).